-The gain model measures growth between two points in time for a group of students; this is the case for tests given in consecutive grades such M-STEP Math and ELA in grades 3-7 to provide growth measures in grades 4-7 or MAP Math and Reading in grades 1-8 to provide growth measures in grades 1-8.
-The gain model is also used to measure growth from grade 7 to 8 with the PSAT 8/9 in grade 8.
-More specifically, the gain model measures the change in relative achievement for a group of students based on the statewide or normed achievement from one point in time to another.
+The gain model measures growth between two points in time for a group of students.
+More specifically, the gain model measures the change in relative achievement for a group of students based on the statewide achievement from one point in time to another.
 For state summative assessments, growth is typically measured from one year to the next, using the available consecutive grade assessments.
-For MAP assessments, growth is measured from the beginning of the year to the end of the year within the same grade.
-Due to suspended assessments in the spring of the
+This is the case for tests given in consecutive grades, such as M-STEP Math and ELA in grades 3-7.
+Alternatively, for the benchmark assessments, growth is measured from the beginning of the year to the end of the year within the same grade.